U.S. lifts laptop restriction for flights from Abu Dhabi

 WASHINGTON (Reuters) - The United States on Sunday lifted a ban on laptops in cabins on flights from Abu Dhabi to the United States, saying the United Arab Emirates' Etihad Airways had put in place required tighter security measures.

-Etihad Airways welcomed the decision, and credited a preclearance facility at Abu Dhabi International Airport where passengers clear U.S. immigration before they land in the United States for "superior security advantages" that had allowed it to satisfy U.S. requirements.
+Etihad welcomed the decision and credited a facility at Abu Dhabi International Airport where passengers clear U.S. immigration before they land in the United States for "superior security advantages" that had allowed it to satisfy U.S. requirements.

+TSA officials visually verified that the measures had been implemented correctly, according to the Department of Homeland Security.

 Etihad is the only airline that operates direct flights from Abu Dhabi to the United States.